 The Vicious Lost Boys by Nikki St. Crowe is a dark reimaging of Peter Pan and Wendy.
-So far, only two books have been released: The Never King and The Dark One.
-The books are fairly short reads, so you can easily read each of them in one sitting.
+This series has four books in total in the main series, though there is going to be a spin-off book in the future.
+This review is going to focus solely on the main series.
+These books are fairly short reads, so you can easily read each of them in one sitting.
 They do have an enemy-to-lover and reverse harem vibe to them, as well as darker undertones.
 If those aren’t your vibe, then this series isn’t for you.

 The Never King

 The stories were all wrong — Hook was never the villain.

 For two centuries, all of the Darling women have disappeared on their 18th birthday.
 Sometimes they’re gone for only a day, some a week or a month.
 But they always return broken.

 Now, on the afternoon of my 18th birthday, my mother is running around the house making sure all the windows are barred and the doors locked.

 Because when night falls, he comes for me.
 And this time, the Never King and the Lost Boys aren’t willing to let me go.